I’d have died a foolish death – Mama Kali recalls receiving GH¢10 from Agya Koo for NPP campaign

 “In the beginning, we were not receiving any amount so Agya Koo told us that Nana said there’s no money but we should keep up doing a good job; when they win power, they would take care of us.
 Indeed, sometimes, we were given GH¢10, GH¢20 after campaigning.
 The highest we received was GH¢100 after a campaign at Asante Akyem Agogo.
 That was given to us by Andy Kankam.”

 Speaking in an interview on The Delay Show aired on Sunday, August 13, 2023, and monitored by GhanaWeb, Mama Kali said she later found out that Agya Koo was given money for disbursement.
-What seemed to greatly upset her was the revelation that, during the campaign, she had been informed that no funds had been set aside for the endeavor, only for a contradictory account to emerge.
+What seemed to greatly upset her was the revelation that, during the campaign, she had been informed that no funds had been set aside for the endeavor, only for a contradictory account to emerge when she had been involved in road accidents.

 “Interestingly, Agya Koo was receiving sums of money and we got that information from someone,” she recounted.
-“We had told the fellow we had quit because after we campaigned and survived a road accident, we earned nothing; we would have died a foolish death for embarking on that journey.”
+“We had told the fellow we had quit because after we campaigned and survived three road accidents, we earned nothing; we would have died a foolish death for embarking on that journey.”

 “After we won, we still didn’t earn anything,” Mama Kali, known in private life as Adwoa Boahemaa, added.